patriciogonzalezvivo/thebookofshaders/appendix/04/README.md

 console.log( value );// > 0 ; the changes are not taken into account outside the function
 ```

-With argumnts qualifiers, you can specify the behaviour of the the arguments:
+With arguments qualifiers, you can specify the behaviour of the the arguments:
   * ```in``` will be read-only ( default )
   * ```out```  write-only: you can't read the value of this argument but you can set it
   * ```inout```  read-write: you can both get and set the value of this variable